DouglasUrner/Common/career-launch/PITCHME.md

     - Tackle projects/bugs from the issues list
     - Check out beginner mentoring (e.g. Drupal office hours)
 * Create an online portfolio of design work
-* Connect your GitHub and LinkedIn profiles, and your portfolio to your (online) resume.
+* Connect your GitHub and LinkedIn profiles, and your portfolio to your (online) résumé.

 ---